-The Hobart Handler 140 welding chart gives the Hobart recommendations on the metals and gauges the Hobart can weld along with;
+The Hobart Handler 140 welding chart has the recommendations on the metals and gauges the Hobart can weld.
+The chart details:

-- The Hobart Handler 140 flux core welding settings,
+- The Hobart Handler 140 flux core weld settings,

-- The gas recommended for MIG welding stainless steel
+- The gas settings and recommendations for MIG welding stainless steel

 The chart is also detailed in the manual that comes with the welder.
 (There is a pdf link to the manual later in this post)

-The fan continues to cool the welder to a temperature where you can start welding again.
+When this happens keep your welder plugged in and on as the fan will need to run.
+The fan runs to cool the Hobart 140 welder to a temperature where you can start welding again.

 The reset button is on the back of the unit.

-Note - the thermostatic protection may reset and you think you are ready to start welding again but Hobart states at least 15 minutes must pass before you should weld again or risk terminal damage to your welder.
+Note - the thermostatic protection may reset and you think you are ready to start welding again.
+But Hobart states that at least 15 minutes must pass before you should weld again or risk terminal damage to your welder.

 Is the Hobart 140 a 115 Volt MIG Welder?

-The Hobart is convenient to use in that it will weld flux core and will work as a true MIG welder that takes 115 volt input voltage.
-It uses a normal 120 volt household power socket.
+The Hobart is convenient to use in that it will weld using 115 volt input voltage. on a normal 120 volt household power socket.

-Having other items plugged in on the same circuit and working, particularly if they draw any significant electricity will reduce the welding output available for your welds.
+Other items plugged in on the same circuit, particularly if they draw any significant electricity will reduce the welding output available for your welds.